A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 This is usually accomplished by adding a parallel capacitance to cancel the inductive reactance of the loop at the desired frequency.

-Once resonance is established the loop effectively becomes a radiator exhibiting a purely resistive impedance composed of the radiation resistance that is defined by the area of the loop, and RF loss resistance, composed of DC resistance and skin effect resistive losses.
+Once resonance is established the loop effectively becomes a high frequency electromagnet exhibiting a purely resistive impedance composed of the radiation resistance that is defined by the area of the loop, and RF loss resistance, composed of DC resistance and skin effect resistive losses.
 In the case of magnetic loop antennas having multiple parallel conductors (and in multiple turn magnetic loop antennas) there is additional RF loss resistance due to increased proximity effect.

 The second requirement of the magnetic loop is uniform current distribution.
 This requires that the circumference of the loop be significantly less than 1/4 wavelength at the frequency of interest.
 As the operating frequency of the loop increases, and approaches 1/4 wavelength , the behavior of the antenna begins to change significantly, behaving less like a magnetic loop antenna and more like a dipole.
 It is common practice for loop designers to assume that a loop circumference less than 0.20 wavelength satisfies the requirement for uniform current distribution, and many state 0.10 wavelength as a preferred maximum circumference.